Language selection

 The 3 primary threats to Southern Resident killer whales are:

 Canada has laws and regulations in place to address these threats and support the survival of this species, and there are voluntary measures that you can take as well.
 Effectively ensuring the protection and recovery of Southern Resident killer whales requires a long-term, collective effort.
-These measures reflect current science, and advice from First Nations, Stakeholders, Indigenous Multi-Nation Advisory Group, the Southern Resident killer whale Technical Working Groups, the Indigenous and Multi-stakeholder Advisory Group, and from public consultations.
+These measures reflect current science and advice from First Nations, Stakeholders, the Indigenous Multi-Nation Group, Indigenous and Multi-Stakeholder Advisory Group, Technical Working Groups, and from public consultations.

 You must follow Canada's laws and regulations to protect Southern Resident killer whales.